Continuing Education Activity

 Perioperative acute kidney injury is defined as an abrupt decline in renal function that occurs within hours to days of surgery.
-It is multifactorial but considered to be due to two primary mechanisms: renal hypoperfusion in the perioperative period or systemic inflammation that occurs as a direct response to surgery.
+It is multifactorial but considered to be due to two primary mechanisms: renal hypoperfusion in the perioperative period and systemic inflammation that occurs as a direct response to surgery.

 Perioperative AKI is a common and highly underrecognized medical problem.
-Because a standard definition is lacking, many cases are unrecognized and underreported.
+Since a standard definition is lacking, many cases are unrecognized and underreported.
 Nonetheless, AKI is estimated to occur in approximately 12% of hospitalized patients annually.
 Meersch et al. reported 2,147 cases per million per population year as of 2017, with 30% to 40% of these cases occurring in surgical patients.
 Of these surgical patients, those receiving cardiac surgery with cardiopulmonary bypass use are at the highest risk for the development of AKI.
 Other populations with increased AKI risk include gastric bypass surgery in morbidly obese patients, patients undergoing a liver transplant, and surgical patients with preexisting chronic kidney disease.
 Chronic kidney disease serves as an independent risk factor for morbidity and mortality in the postoperative period.
-Other patient associated risk factors for AKI include a preoperative creatinine level greater than 1.2 mg/dl, advanced age, African American race, preexisting hypertension, active congestive heart failure, pulmonary disease, insulin-dependent diabetes mellitus, peripheral vascular disease, presence of ascites, and high body mass index.
+Other patient-associated risk factors for AKI include a preoperative creatinine level greater than 1.2 mg/dl, advanced age, Black race, preexisting hypertension, active congestive heart failure, pulmonary disease, insulin-dependent diabetes mellitus, peripheral vascular disease, presence of ascites, and high body mass index.

 Perioperative AKI does not arise from a single insult, but instead develops as the result of several, with hypoperfusion and inflammation thought to be the main drivers.
 Perioperative AKI is due to inflammation caused by hemodynamic instabilities, nephrotoxicity, damage-associated molecular pattern (DAMP), and obstruction.
-Decreases in mean arterial pressure (MAP) due to hypovolemia or systemic effects of anesthetics contributes to renal hypoperfusion.
+Decreases in mean arterial pressure (MAP) due to hypovolemia or systemic effects of anesthetics contribute to renal hypoperfusion.
 Once the intrinsic compensatory mechanisms of the kidneys, mediated through sympathetic nervous system activation leading to the production of antidiuretic hormone and angiotensin-II, are surpassed, the kidneys are unable to maintain an adequate glomerular filtration rate (GFR) and renal function is reduced.
 In patients with underlying chronic renal disease, autoregulation is impaired, exacerbating the effects of hypoperfusion.
 Additionally, surgical stimulation induces systemic inflammation leading to microcirculatory effects, endothelial dysfunction, and increased leukocyte migration.
 The net result of these inflammatory changes is damage to the renal tubules and AKI.